Noise gate: Audio noise reduction

-In the context of a multi-microphone recording session, noise gating is employed to reduce the leakage of sound into a microphone from sources other than the one the microphone was intended for.
-One example involves the mic-ing up of a drumkit.
+In the context of a multi-microphone recording session, noise gating is employed to reduce the leakage of sound into a microphone from sources other than the one for which the microphone was intended.
+One example involves the mic-ing up of a drum kit.
 In most multi-mic drum recordings, one microphone will be used to capture the snare drum sound and another to capture the kick drum sound.
 The snare microphone will output a signal composed of a high-level snare signal and a lower-level kick drum signal (due to the further distance of the kick drum from the snare microphone).
 If the threshold level of the noise gate is set correctly, a snare drum signal can be isolated.
 To fully isolate the snare drum signal, the release rate has to be quite fast, which can cause the tail end of the snare sound to be chopped off.
 This can usually be remedied by the inclusion of one or more overhead microphones, which can act as a general audio glue for all the other gated sources.

 Noise gates are useful when editing live recordings to remove background noise between passages or pieces of dialogue.
 However, care must be taken in setting the gates so they do not trigger due to spurious noises.

 For vocal applications on stage, an optical microphone switch may be used rather than a noise gate.
 An infrared sensor senses if someone is in front of the microphone and switches on the microphone.